-Aimee Hardy is a 6th-year Secondary ELA teacher.
+Aimee Hardy is a 7th-year Secondary ELA teacher.
 She has taught Secondary and Post-Secondary English in Hawaii, Virginia, North Carolina, and Alabama.
 She has her Master of Art in English and her Bachelor of Art in English from National University.
 She is published professionally for her creative writing in anthologies and literary magazines.
-Additionally, she has given professional presentations for Virginia Beach City Public Schools’ Digital Summit 2018, NTCE 2019 Annual Convention, NCTE 2020 Annual Convention, and other district and school-wide professional development sessions.
-Her work focuses on engaging students and empowering them to use their voice in order to create a positive change.
+Additionally, she has given professional presentations for Virginia Beach City Public Schools’ Digital Summit 2018, NTCE 2019 Annual Convention, NCTE 2020 Annual Convention, NCTE 2021 Annual Convention, Gear Up Birmingham Spring 2021 Real-World Writing Series, and other district and school-wide professional development sessions.
+Her work focuses on engaging students and empowering them to use their voices in order to create a positive change.
 She currently teaches at Pinson Valley High School and is involved with the University of Alabama at Birmingham’s Red Mountain Writing Project.
 She loves technology and incorporating new ways of playing with language so that students grow in their practice.
 Her teaching philosophy focuses on engaging students and empowering them to be lifelong learners.

 - Attendees will leave the session with trauma-informed exercises, text sets, and assessment ideas.
 They will be able to engage in some of the lessons themselves to see first-hand the power of language.
 Additionally, teachers will receive tips that they can use to restore their own spirit throughout the year through writing prompts, reflection practice, and community-building ideas.
 With these tools, teachers will be able to take care of themselves and their students in order to create an equitable classroom and a positive change for the future.

 - Gear Up Birmingham: Spring 2021 Real World Writing Series